heyx3/Bplus.jl/docs/ECS.md

 If you wish, you can entirely ignore `@component` and manually implement your own component type through standard Julia syntax.
 Simply define a mutable struct inheriting from`AbstractComponent` (or a child of it), and implement the interface described in *ECS/interface.jl*.

-Note that your custom type could never be a parent of another `@component` (unless you implement all the interface functions at the top of *ECS/macros.jl*, but at that point just use the macro).
+Your custom type cannot be a parent of another `@component`, unless you implement all the interface functions at the top of *ECS/macros.jl* -- and at that point just use the macro.

 ## Component printing